Am1n1602/jugaad-rs/README.md

 - Rust 1.88 or newer (see `rust-toolchain.toml` - `rustup` will pick this up automatically)

 ## Building

+Prebuilt binaries for Linux, macOS (Intel and Apple Silicon), and Windows are attached to every [release](https://github.com/Am1n1602/jugaad-rs/releases/latest) - download the one for your platform and skip building from source entirely.

+To build from source instead:

 ```bash
 git clone https://github.com/Am1n1602/jugaad-rs.git